Call Today – 386.320.6169

 What is Breach of Fiduciary Duty?

 Under Florida law, a fiduciary, such as a trustee or individual with power of attorney, is required to “administer a trust or estate impartially, based on what is fair and reasonable to all of the beneficiaries,” unless otherwise directed in the trust or will.
 There are many types of breaches of fiduciary duty.
 We often handle cases in which a trustee has wrongfully engaged in self-dealing.
-In this situation, a fiduciary takes advantage of their position, typically to benefit their own interests, and does so at the expense of their client or estate beneficiaries.
+In this situation, a fiduciary takes advantage of their position, typically to benefit their own.

 Examples of Breach of Fiduciary Duty